Sydney Weather July Averages, Australia

 For high-end hotel accommodation in the centre of town, book the Macleay Hotel.
 This modern hotel offers friendly service in an elegant setting, and its rooms are kitted out with a range of conveniences, designed to make your stay as hassle-free as possible.
 Guests can come and go as they please, thanks to 24 reception service, while also being able to make use of other facilities; swimming pool, gym, nail salon and massage service are to name but a few.

 Sydney is the perfect place to experience Australia's famous beach lifestyle as the city is surrounded by beautiful beaches and bays that are within easy reach of the downtown area.

 One of Sydney's most renowned beaches is Bondi Beach.
-Known all over the world, it is a must-visit hotspot for holiday makers at any time.
-Bondi Beach is a kilometre stretch of soft, golden sand where travellers can relax and soak up the sun, or learn to surf in the waves of the Pacific.
+Known all over the world, it's a must-visit hotspot for holiday makers at any time.
+Bondi is a kilometre-long stretch of soft, golden sand where travellers can relax and soak up the sun, or learn to surf in the waves of the Pacific.
 One of the busiest beaches in Sydney, it's also home to a wide choice of beachside restaurants and cafés and hosts a range of events throughout the year.